aneeshsudigala06/DexLite/README.md

 # Pokédex CLI

 ## Description
-This project is a Pokédex CLI built using Python.
+This project is a Pokédex CLI built using Python and PokéAPI.

 ## Features
 - Search by Name